vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_2.md

 Things like this happened frequently.
 For example, the time when a statue of Benzaiten was brought to Saga,[^240] the “mother drinking party incident,”[^241] and the time when the two monks \(Nihōshi\) refused to take the post of *tōnin*242 in Edo.[^243] Details of each incident can be given verbally.
 Some wicked men of this breed can be seen among the many retainers of our clan.
 Discretion is advised.

+[^240]: Benzaiten is the Japanese name for the Hindu goddess Saraswati.
+The goddess is worshipped in Shinto as the *kami* Ichikishima-Hime-no-Mikoto, and in Tendai Buddhism as Ugaijin.
+Jōchō brought a statue of Benzaiten carved by a Buddhist priest back to Mount Sefuri in Saga in 1697.

+[^241]: In 1706, Nabeshima Yugie invited Ishii Den’emon, an elder councilor \(*toshiyori*\), and others to a bawdy drinking party attended by his mother when Lord Nabeshima Tsunashige was in Nagasaki.
+Ishii Den’emon was dismissed from his post, and Yugie was placed under house arrest as a result.
+This story is recorded in Book 7-23.

+[^243]: There is no other information about this particular incident.

 ___________

 **59.** When a young man yawned in the presence of Master Jōchō, he was told: “Yawning is impolite.
 Yawns and sneezes can always be stifled if your mind is set on it.
 Yawns or sneezes happen when you are not alert and your mind is wandering.
 If you can’t help but yawn, hide it with your hand.
 Sneezes can be suppressed by pressing your forehead.
 There are people who can drink, but few who are good at entertaining.
 Care should be taken when drinking as it is done in front of others.
 These minor details should be taken to heart by those in service, and samurai should be trained properly in each aspect of etiquette when they are young.
 I have itemized 100 articles concerning behavior that samurai should learn.
 These matters should be discussed further, and more added to the list.”[^244]

 ___________

+[^244]: This is referring to Jōchō’s *Sōan Zatsudan Oboegaki*.
+A remaining copy of this document consists of 107 articles.

 **60.** Nabeshima Kaga-no-Kami Naoyoshi[^245] reportedly stated: “It is best to follow the customs of the Nabeshima domain when it comes to fastening the *obi* \(sash\) or *kami-shimo* \(formal attire\).”
 These protocols were established by Lord Naoyoshi.
 No other domain requires that samurai tie their *obi* with the end tucked in after making the knot.
 It is a particularly elegant look.

+[^245]: Nabeshima Naoyoshi \(1622–1689\) was the second daimyo of the Nabeshima Ogi sub-domain.

 ___________

 **61.** Yamasaki Kurando[^246] said, “An overly perceptive retainer is harmful.”
 This is a golden maxim.
 The best retainer is one who is passionate about service as his true calling.
 If not, he might assiduously argue about right and wrong, and lamenting how the world is evanescent, he will prefer the life of a recluse, renouncing a society rotten to the core with its bustling cities of sin.
 He studies the teachings of Buddha to detach himself from the perpetual uncertainties of life and death.
 He toys with arts such as poetry and other genteel pursuits, thinking all these things are praiseworthy.
 He desires a lifestyle of equanimity and comfort.
 This is acceptable for a hermit, or for one who has taken holy orders and lives beyond the mundane world.
 It is totally inappropriate, however, for one who shoulders the burden of duty.
 A retainer who opts for this is a coward.
 In his pursuit of a carefree existence, he is shirking the taxing responsibilities that come with practicing the Way of the warrior.

+[^246]: See Book 1-195.

 One just needs to observe the actions of unlearned men devoted only to serving their masters, or those who struggle to look after their families.
 The way they discharge their day-to-day chores throughout their lives is truly magnificent.
 A retainer who insists on practicing Zen, or composing poetry, or collecting stylish objects, and dressing in outlandish attire is want to squander his stipend, and will eventually fall to pieces.
 He will not resemble a layman or monk, nor a nobleman, or hermit.
 He is just an ugly sight to behold.